Veil-Project/veil-project.github.io/en/technology.md

 Across the landscape of privacy-focused cryptocurrencies, a number of general approaches have been taken, each with its own benefits and trade-offs.

-The original privacy coin, Monero, with its RingCT technology, provides “full-time” privacy.
-RingCT, however, is based on sophisticated mixing.
-It is unclear whether an adversary with sufficient resources could de-anonymize Monero transactions.

-An alternative approach appeared, called Zerocoin, based on advanced cryptographic methods and implemented around a fixed set of standard-sized coin “denominations”.
-Coins like Zcoin are based on the Zerocoin protocol, but have the drawback that only certain types of transactions in the network are private—making it possible to inadvertently transact publicly.
-To emphasize the magnitude of this problem, in the networks of some of today’s most visible privacy coins, less than one percent of all transactions are private.

-Finally, a drawback shared by many privacy-focused projects is a dependance on outside expertise and external software developments to improve their networks.

 The Veil Project is working to improve the state of privacy-focused cryptocurrencies by creating a secure, highly anonymous coin that provides full-time privacy.
 In addition, Veil offers a user experience suited to the masses with self-funding to support long-term research and development by a dedicated team of researchers and blockchain developers.

 This document introduces the project, its technologies and its approach to long-term sustainability.